BillJr99/Ursinus-CS173/_pages/Assignments/Functions/assignment-midi.md

 ## Part 1: Playing a Note

 Let's test the interface and the computer sound setup by playing a note using a synthesized instrument.
 The MIDI interface works by defining a number of "channels" on which you can play notes, chords, and sounds.
 You can think of a channel as a particular instrument.
 In fact, you can assign an instrument to a channel.
 The default channel is "channel 0," but you can have several more of them, referenced by number.
+In this assignment, we will stick with the default channel, but feel free to see me if you are interested in extending this to multiple channels and instruments.

 To do this, you can first set an instrument on the default channel by calling the following method of the `MIDIPlayer` library: